BananaAcid/ai-operator/README.md

 baio --open agents
 ```

-### You want to do multiple tasks without loosing the context
+### You want to do multiple tasks without losing the context

 Use `--no-end` or choose `End if assumed done:` **`no`** to keep it running.
 It will ask what to do next if it thinks it completed a task.